sfneal/mysql-toolkit/README.md

-update_many | Update the values of several rows truncate_database | Drop all tables in a database execute_script | Execute a sql file one command at a time.
+update_many | Update the values of several rows truncate_database | Drop all tables in a database execute_script | Execute a sql file one command at a time. script | Perform operations with a SQL script

 ## Built With